WrestleMania IV: Semi-finals

 Next, Randy Savage faced One Man Gang for a place in the final of the tournament.
 Ted DiBiase had already received a bye in the semi-finals due to the double disqualification of Hulk Hogan and André the Giant and met the victor.
 Savage hit a hotshot on the One Man Gang, but Gang quickly took control of the match.
 Gang attempted a 747 splash, but missed after Savage dodged and later fell to the outside as Savage connected with a diving double axe handle.
 Savage then went for a scoop slam which failed.
-One Man Gang's manager Slick jumped on the apron and handed One Man Gang a cane; which he hit Savage with and attempted to jab him as he lay on the mat but Savage kept rolling away.
-The referee caught Gang using his cane and disqualified him awarding the match to Savage.
+One Man Gang's manager Slick jumped on the apron and handed One Man Gang a cane; which he hit Savage with and attempted to jab him as he lay on the mat, but Savage kept rolling away.
+The referee caught Gang using his cane and disqualified him, awarding the match to Savage.

 Tournament intermission three, Tag-team title match

-Before the final round, Strike Force (Tito Santana and Rick Martel) defended the WWF World Tag Team Championship against Demolition (Ax and Smash) with their manager Mr. Fuji in their corner.
+Before the final round, Strike Force (Tito Santana and Rick Martel) defended the WWF Tag Team Championship against Demolition (Ax and Smash), with their manager Mr. Fuji in their corner.
 The match started with Strike Force hitting Smash with a double back elbow for a near-fall.
-Santana applied an armbar on Ax before Martel tagged in and applied an armbar but Ax headbutted him and tagged out to Smash.
-Santana tagged in but was caught in a bear hug and was clotheslined by Ax, before a scoop slam and suplex on Santana.
-Santana hit a flying forearm smash on an interfering Smash and tagged in Martel who dropkicked both Ax and Smash a number of times and applied a Boston crab on Smash.
+Santana applied an armbar on Ax before Martel tagged in and applied an armbar, but Ax headbutted him and tagged out to Smash.
+Santana tagged in, but was caught in a bear hug and was clotheslined by Ax, before a scoop slam and suplex on Santana.
+Santana hit a flying forearm smash on an interfering Smash and tagged in Martel, who dropkicked both Ax and Smash a number of times and applied a Boston crab on Smash.
 Santana grabbed Mr. Fuji up onto the apron, allowing Ax to get his manager's cane.
 He nailed Martel with it as Smash covered Martel with a pin.
 As a result, Demolition won the match, and the WWF Tag Team Championships.